Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ______

 ## **Bugs and Issues** <a name="bugs"></a>
+-As a bit of a Google Map geek, I jumped at the opportunity to incorporate this into a project, while knowing little about how deep I would eventually get into the API, yet still scratching the surface.
+This is a very powerful tool, with some excellent documentation.
 -  The biggest challenge I had while building the website was in achieving the desired functionality with google markers.
 There was quite a bit of documentation covering the basics of using markers, including an excellent _How To_ guide produced by Eamonn Smyth.
 -  clearing existing markers when new ones added
 -  Charting the Weather data